National Directorate for Fire and Emergency Management - FAQs

-The National Directorate for Fire and Emergency Management operates under the aegis of the Community Division of the Department of Housing, Planning, Community and Local Government.
+The National Directorate for Fire and Emergency Management operates under the aegis of the Local Government Division of the Department of Housing, Planning and Local Government.
 The Department engages with the fire services at a local level through the National Directorate and its relationship with the Local Authorities.

 How is training supported?